-5. Does the MS4 conduct inspection of permanent storm water controls and document all findings and enforcement actions?
-Yes □ No ☒ If no, explain 5.
-Does the MS4 conduct inspection of permanent storm water controls and document all findings and enforcement actions?
+5. Does the MS4 conduct inspection of permanent storm water control ols and document all findings and enforcement actions?
+Yes No ⊠ If no, explain

 The County has established permission to inspect SCMs but does not do so regularly.
 This will become a part of the new stormwater management program.